jeremyvergnas/aurelia-orm-docs/terminology.md

 > Manages Repository and Entity instances for resources.

 Each resource has an entity, and a repository.
 They are all registered with the entity manager.

+## Populate

+> To build up an instance with the provided data.

+Entities can be populated with data.
+This means they get data assigned to them.